Passenger rail terminology: Asia

 In the Philippines, the North–South Commuter Railway has been described by Philippine National Railways general manager Junn Magno as a heavy rail metro line.
 Although the use of heavy rail also refers to rapid transit as with American parlance, it is characterized as electrified passenger rail services that use 8- or 10-car trains.
+This is then distinguished from light rail used to describe medium-capacity rail systems such as the LRT Line 1 and MRT Line 3, and medium rail which is a regular rapid transit system operated with fewer train cars such as the LRT Line 2.

-International
+Global

-Heavy rail term according International Union of Railways (UIC) refers to both freight rail and passenger rail (commuter, regional, intercity and high-speed) other than large-capacity metro.
+Heavy rail term outside North America refers globally to both main line/branch line freight rail and passenger rail (commuter, regional, intercity and high-speed) other than large-capacity metro and nationally/internationally operated but still a subject of debate.